MMLoP: Multi-Modal Low-Rank Prompting for Efficient Vision-Language Adaptation: Proposed Algorithm

 While the self-regulating consistency loss encourages the prompted model to stay close to CLIP's pretrained representations, prompt tuning can still induce a systematic shift that affects all class embeddings uniformly.
 Such a shift does not improve discrimination between classes---it is shared across the entire embedding space and therefore carries no class-specific signal.
 Rather, it reflects a form of base-class bias absorbed into the prompt during few-shot training, which disproportionately harms generalization to novel classes.

 To address this, we propose a correction that removes the uniform component of the learned text feature shift throughout both training and evaluation.
 Let $\tilde{g}_k^p$ denote the prompted text feature for class $k$, and let $\tilde{g}_k$ denote the corresponding frozen zero-shot feature.
-We decompose the prompted feature into a zero-shot anchor and a residual: $ r_k = \tilde{g}_k^p - \tilde{g}_k. $ The mean residual $\bar{r} = \frac{1}{C}\sum_{k=1}^C r_k$ captures the uniform drift shared across all $C$ classes.
+We decompose the prompted feature into a zero-shot anchor and a residual: $ r_k = \tilde{g}_k^p - \tilde{g}_k. $ The mean residual $\bar{r} = \frac{1}{C}\sum_{k=1}^C r_k$ captures the uniform drift shared across all $C$ training classes.
 We subtract this common component and reconstruct the corrected feature:

 The corrected features $\hat{g}_k$ retain the class-specific adaptations learned by the prompt while eliminating the shared bias.
 Furthermore, since UDC is applied during training, $\mathcal{L}_{\text{SCL-text}}$ is computed on drift-corrected features $\hat{g}_k$ rather than raw prompted features.
 This means the consistency regularization acts on the class-discriminative residuals alone, making UDC and $\mathcal{L}_{\text{SCL}}$ mutually reinforcing rather than redundant: the consistency loss encourages meaningful class-specific adaptation while UDC ensures that any global offset is continuously removed.
-The correction requires no additional parameters and reuses the frozen zero-shot features already computed for $\mathcal{L}_{\text{SCL}}$.
+The correction requires no additional parameters and introduces no asymptotic overhead: it reuses the frozen zero-shot features already computed for $\mathcal{L}_{\text{SCL}}$ and the per-iteration text-encoder forward over all $C$ classes that every CLIP-style few-shot method already performs to compute the cross-entropy loss, adding only an $\mathcal{O}(Cd)$ mean subtraction on top.